Arancini: History

 Arancini are said to have originated in 10th-century Sicily, at a time when the island was under Arab rule.
-Its origins may therefore be possibly the same as Levantine kibbeh.
 Academic Annette Condello pinpoints arancini's origin to 18th-century southern Italy, where she says it was made to resemble oranges.

 In the cities of Palermo, Syracuse, and Trapani in Sicily, arancini are a traditional food for the feast of Saint Lucy (Italian: Santa Lucia) on 13 December, when bread and pasta are not eaten.
 This commemorates the arrival of a grain supply ship on Saint Lucy's Day in 1646, relieving a severe famine.

 Today, with the increasing popularity of this finger food in Italy, arancini are found all year round at most Sicilian food outlets.
 (Note: "However, as soon as any foreigner arrives in Sicily, his first encounter with the cuisine will be with rice croquettes, called "arancini".
 They are sold everywhere, in fry stands on the beach, in cafés, and in bars serving hot food (tavola calda).")